ikwyl6/dnsmasq-analyzer/README.md

 The script parses the $log file and outputs some dicts in json format (easier reading).

 ## Structures
 There are two main dictionaries used for keeping the data: ```did``` and ```request```.
+I created two structures/dictionaries because it was a little easier to see the data in different ways.
+I could use ```did``` and grab all stats from that dict to create the same thing as ```request``` but meh.

 ```did``` is sorted by all the dns ids from the dnsmasq log file.
 Each ```did``` dictionary entry is:

 ```did:```

     { 'dns_id': {
-                'query_host': string, the host that is dns is looking up 'query_ip': string, the IP that sent the query 'reply': {
+                'query_host': string, the host that the IP has asked dns to look up 'query_ip': string, the IP that sent the query 'reply': {
-                          'qr': string, the 'query response'
+                          'qr': string, the 'query response'.
+Could be one of 'cached', 'forwarded', 'reply'.
-                          'reply_host': string, the host that was in the reply.
+                          'reply_host': string, the host that was returned from the DNS in the reply.
-                          'reply_ip': string, the IP that was returned back in the response/reply.
+                          'reply_ip': string, the IP that was reolved and returned back in the response/reply.
                           }
                 }
     }